Oral cancer screening

 • A biopsy of the suspicious area may be performed

-• Imaging tests such as x-rays, ultra sounds, CT scans or MRIs may be necessary
+• Imaging tests such as x-rays, ultrasounds, CT scans or MRIs may be necessary

 • Chemotherapy, radiation therapy or surgery may be necessary to treat the tumour(s)